Seeed-Studio/seeed-linux-dtoverlays/modules/mipi_dsi/README.md

 This is a linux kernel driver for MIPI-DSI panel with touch panel attached to I2C bus.

 ### How to use
-Get the mipi_dsi source code, and install all linux kernel drivers.

 Add these lines to '/boot/config.txt':
 ```
 dtparam=i2c_arm=on